luno/moonbeam/docs/spec.md

 <dl>
   <dt>balance</dt>
-  <dd>integer number of Satoshi assigned from the sender to the receiver</dd>
+  <dd>integer number of Satoshi assigned from the sender to the receiver, initially 0</dd>
   <dt>paymentsHash</dt>
-  <dd>a hash of the details of all the payments that make up the balance</dd>
+  <dd>a hash of the details of all the payments that make up the balance, initially 32 zero bytes</dd>
   <dt>senderSig</dt>
   <dd>sender’s signature for the closure transaction</dd>
 </dl>

-The initial _balance_ is 0 and the initial _paymentsHash_ is 32 zero bytes.

 ## Transaction scripts

 ### Funding output P2SH public key script

 The funding transaction is sent to the P2SH address of this script.
+It allows the capital to be spent either a) immediately with agreement of both the sender and receiver, or b) by the sender after a delay of *timeout* blocks.

 ```
 OP_IF